-A list of individual workshops and series they facilitate regularly are listed below.
-Contact them directly to inquire about other workshops and curricula not included here they may be able to support:
+A list of workshops Benji Hart facilitates regularly are listed below.
+Contact them directly to inquire about other forms of facilitation and education they may be able to support:

 This workshop introduces the idea of police and prison abolition through an examination of the long legacy of trans and queer resistance to policing–and can also serve as a trans 101 for groups still becoming versed in topics of gender identity.
 After first breaking down who, how, and why the policing system targets specific communities, participants examine a timeline of trans and queer history, adding to it their own experiences and knowledge.
 The workshop culminates with brainstorming concrete action steps for creating a world without police and prisons, relying on trans and queer history as a guide for that imagining.